 The statistical probability of an individual disability is greater at any age than the likelihood of death in that same year.
 The disability of an owner who is active in the day to day operations of the business can present huge financial problems.
 To understand more about the potential threat a disability may be to your organization, ask yourself the following questions:

-who is a key contributor have on the company’s
+- What impact would the disability of a partnerwho is a key contributor have on the company’sincome?

 Important considerations of disability buy-sell planning

 - What defines a disability from the business’ perspective?
 This must be established in the buy-sell agreement prior to executing a disability buy-out policy.